TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

                         you can configure additional, named profiles by using this option (default: none)
   -t INSTANCE_TYPE, --instance-type=INSTANCE_TYPE
-                        Type of instance to launch (default: m3.large).
+                        Type of instance to launch (default: m4.large).
                         WARNING: must be 64-bit; small instances won't work --locator-instance-type=LOCATOR_INSTANCE_TYPE
-                        Locator instance type (leave empty for same as instance-type)
-  -r REGION, --region=REGION
+                        Locator instance type (default: t2.medium) -r REGION, --region=REGION
-                        EC2 region used to launch instances in or to find them in (default: us-east-1) -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to spread stores across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: a single zone chosen at random)
+                        EC2 region used to launch instances in, or to find them in (default: us-east-1) -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to spread stores across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: a single zone chosen at random)
-  -a AMI, --ami=AMI     Amazon Machine Image ID to use -v SNAPPYDATA_VERSION, --snappydata-version=SNAPPYDATA_VERSION
+  -a AMI, --ami=AMI     Amazon Machine Image ID to use --enterprise          Use SnappyData Enterprise edition AMI from AWS
-                        Version of SnappyData to use: 'X.Y.Z' (default:
-                        LATEST)
-  --with-zeppelin
-                        Launch Apache Zeppelin server with the cluster.
+                        Marketplace to launch the cluster.
+Overrides --ami option.
+Extra charges apply. (default: False) --with-zeppelin       Launch Apache Zeppelin server with the cluster.
 It'll be launched on the same instance where lead node will be running.
   --deploy-root-dir=DEPLOY_ROOT_DIR
-                        A directory to copy into/on the first master.
+                        A directory to copy into / on the first locator.
 Must be absolute.
 Note that a trailing slash is handled as per rsync: If you omit it, the last directory of the --deploy-root-dir path will be created in / before